 Disability insurance benefits can help you replace some of the income you would lose due to injury or illness.
 You can use part of your insurance benefits to repay your monthly student loan bills.
 In addition, many policies offer an optional rider that will pay off your student loan debt in the event of disability.

 Disability insurance coverage is based in large part on your current income.
-For doctors in residency or fellowship, benefits are typically capped between $5,000 and $6,500 a month, regardless of specialty or income.
+For doctors in residency or fellowship, benefits are typically capped between $5,000 and $6,500 a month, regardless of specialty or salary.

 That obviously won’t be enough once you have the income of a practicing physician.
 But you can add a Future Purchase Option rider to your policy.
 This enables you to add more coverage once you’re through residency with have to go through medical underwriting again.
 The best part?
 You’ll lock in your current pricing when you exercise your future purchase option later down the road.

 You may also be able to obtain higher coverage if you have post-residency employment set up.
 Some insurers will lift the residency coverage cap if you already have an employment agreement signed once you complete residency.
 The company would use base your coverage on the income you would earn as part of that agreement.

 There are core elements every physician should including in their disability policy to provide necessary coverage.
 These are the most critical ones for those buying as a medical resident:

 - Non-cancelable.
 A disability insurance policy that is non-cancelable is one that enables you to renew it at the end of each premium term until its expiration or termination date.
 During this time, the insurer cannot change any part of the policy, including the premium amount, and cannot cancel the policy for any reason.